TakaRob/Hydroponics_COM-DB-API/setup.md

 # Setup Instructions for Hydroponics COM-DB-API

-This guide covers setup for both deployment on a Raspberry Pi and development (Windows/WSL2).
+This guide covers setup for both deployment on a Raspberry Pi (with multi-architecture Docker image) and development (Windows/WSL2).

 ---